 Setup and Requirements

-If you use the default GCS bucket available for App Engine apps, very little setup is required.
+If you use the default bucket available for App Engine apps, very little setup is required.
 See Setup for more details.

 Supported PHP filesystem functions

 Many of the commonly used PHP file functions are supported, along with file information and directory functions.
 For a complete list of supported PHP functions, see PHP filesystem functions support.